imzqqq/chat/server/chat/python/docs/setup/installation.md

 spidering 'internal' URLs on your network.
 At the very least we recommend that your loopback and RFC1918 IP addresses are blacklisted.

 This also requires the optional `lxml` python dependency to be installed.
-This in turn requires the `libxml2` library to be available - on  Debian/Ubuntu this means `apt-get install libxml2-dev`, or equivalent for your OS.
+This in turn requires the `libxml2` library to be available - on Debian/Ubuntu this means `sudo apt-get install libxml2-dev`, or equivalent for your OS.

 ### Troubleshooting Installation